IntelliTect/CodingGuidelines/docs/devops-guidelines/DevOps-Guidelines.md

 # DevOps Approach

-"DevOps is cultural fusion of People, Process, and Technology to accelerate deliery of Business Value"
+"DevOps is cultural fusion of People, Process, and Technology to accelerate delivery of Business Value"

 ![DevOps Continous Improvement](.images/DevOps.png)